|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Place the ingredients in the bread pan in the order listed: water, butter, salt, brown sugar, bread flour, nonfat dry milk, cinnamon and active dry yeast.
-Or add the ingredients according to the manufacturer's directions of your machine.
+Place the ingredients in the bread machine pan in the order listed: water, butter, salt, brown sugar, bread flour, nonfat dry milk, cinnamon, and active dry yeast.
+When adding the yeast last, make a small well with your finger to place the yeast.
+This will ensure the proper timing of the yeast reaction.

 The raisins should be added at the fruit and nut signal.
 If you add them in the beginning, the raisins will be pulverized.
 Depending on your machine the fruit and nut signal comes anywhere from 30 to 40 minutes into the cycle.

-Why not make French Toast with it?
-In a low sided bowl, beat 2 eggs with 1/2 milk.
+If you have at least 4 pieces of leftover cinnamon-raisin bread, why not make French toast?
+In a shallow bowl, beat 2 eggs with 1/2 cup milk.
 Heat a frying pan with a little butter.
-Dip each slice into the egg mixture.
-Be sure to coat both sides of the bread.
+Dip each slice into the egg mixture, making sure to coat both sides of the bread.
 Place each slice in the heated pan.
-Cook for just a couple of minutes.
-Lift the bread to see if it’s cooked enough to cook the other side.
-Serve your French Toast warm with slightly heated real maple syrup.
+Cook for a couple of minutes, or until cooked and lightly toasted, and flip.
+Serve your French toast warm with slightly heated maple syrup.